jamii/jamii.github.com/_posts/2010-12-08-optimising-texsearch.markdown

   sa.array <- array
 ```

 So now we have a sorted array of suffixes of all our corpus terms.
 If we want to find all exact matches for a given search term we just do a binary search to find the first matching suffix and then scan through the array until the last matching suffix.
 For reasons that will make more sense later, we divide this into two stages.
-Most of the work is done in gather_exact (better name, anyone?), where we perform the search and dump the resulting LaTeX term ids into a HashSet.
-Then find_exact runs through the HashSet and looks up the matching opaques.
+Most of the work is done in `gather_exact`, where we perform the search and dump the resulting LaTeX term ids into a HashSet.
+Then `find_exact` runs through the HashSet and looks up the matching opaques.

 ``` ocaml
 (* binary search *)